Sim Lim Square: Mobile Air controversy

 14 complaints of impropriety were lodged against Mobile Air between July and September 2014, while 28 charges were brought onto the owner Jover Chew of Mobile Air, of which he pleaded eventually guilty to 12 of them. $12,199 was refunded to 26 victims.
 Most of the charges involve abetment by conspiracy to cheat customers and criminal intimidation of customers.
 2 cases were widely covered by the press and social media:

-On 24 September, a Chinese citizen, Miss Zhou, bought an iPhone 6 Plus from the store, but unknowingly signed a contract for two years of "insurance" costing $2,400, bringing the price of the phone to $4,000.
-After haggling, Zhou paid $3,000.
+On 24 September, a Chinese citizen, Miss Zou, bought an iPhone 6 Plus from the store, but unknowingly signed a contract for two years of "insurance" costing $2,400, bringing the price of the phone to $4,000.
+After haggling, Zou paid $3,000.
 At the time, online Apple stores were selling a similar product for less than $1,500.
-The next day, Zhou filed a complaint with the Small Claims Tribunal, which ruled that the shop should refund her $1,010.
-On 28 October, Mobile Air returned Zhou and her aunt the $1,010, however, the money was returned in coins of all denominations, including five cents, weighing a total of 18 kg.
-Zhou and her aunt had to pick up the coins from the floor and count them.
-Mobile Air owner Jover Chew Chiew Loon refused to answer why he had paid in coins, instead blaming Zhou and her aunt for being difficult customers.
+The next day, Zou filed a complaint with the Small Claims Tribunal, which ruled that the shop should refund her $1,010.
+On 28 October, Mobile Air returned Zou and her aunt the $1,010, however, the money was returned in coins of all denominations, including five cents, weighing a total of 18 kg.
+Zou and her aunt had to pick up the coins from the floor and count them.
+Mobile Air owner Jover Chew Chiew Loon refused to answer why he had paid in coins, instead blaming Zou and her aunt for being difficult customers.
 Following this incident, CASE investigated the shop after noting the aforementioned 14 complaints of impropriety against Mobile Air.